fightingentropy/1pass/README.md

 3. Optionally customise `VAULT_BLOB_PREFIX` or `VAULT_BLOB_KEY` if you need a different location for the encrypted vault record.
 4. Redeploy the project.
 On the first launch, initialise the vault through the UI or by calling `POST /api/vault/init`.

-> **Note:** Vercel Blob currently exposes files via signed URLs.
-The vault contents remain encrypted, but anyone with access to the blob URL could download the ciphertext.
-Keep master passwords secret and rotate the blob token if it leaks.
+> **Note:** Vault blobs are uploaded with private access.
+Reads require a signed URL issued via the Blob API, keeping ciphertext distribution under your control.
+Continue to protect the blob token and rotate it if you suspect a leak.

 ## Environment variables